Technigo/project-mongo-api/README.md

 **/api/netflixshows/titles/:title** will bring users to a specific title they want.

-**"/api/netflixshows/country/:country** will bring users to all shows from a specific country.
+**/api/netflixshows/country/:country** will bring users to all shows from a specific country.

+**/api/netflixshows/year/:year** will bring users to all shows from a specific year.

 ## View it live